sabbour/ai-conformance/docs/README.md

 Each `AIConformance-1.xx.yaml` release document contains a list of questions required for that release of Kubernetes.
 The goal of these files is to act as a template to be filled by the vendor for the corresponding Kubernetes Release.

-All `MUST` statements must be fullfilled and documented to achieve Conformance.
-All `Should` components can be filled and documented.
+All `MUST` statements must be fulfilled and documented to achieve Conformance.
+All `SHOULD` components can be filled and documented.

 ## Release Freeze